Journal of the Musical Arts in Africa

 Brief reports and summaries: Short reports on any aspect of theory and practice in academia (conferences, workshops, etc.).
 We encourage the submission of manuscripts that either showcase preliminary findings of research in progress or focus on larger studies.

 Editorial policy: Papers submitted to JMAA will be reviewed by two appropriately qualified and experienced referees to ensure that all articles accepted for publication are methodologically and conceptually sound and make an original contribution to the field.
-The journal adheres strictly to a double-blind review process.
+The journal adheres strictly to a double-anonymized review process.
 Submission will be taken to imply transfer of copyright to the publishers, NISC (Pty) Ltd.

 The editors of JMAA reserve the right to make editorial changes in any manuscript accepted for publication to enhance clarity or style.
 The author will be consulted only if the editing has been substantial.
 The views expressed by contributors to JMAA do not necessarily reflect those of the editors or the editorial board of JMAA.